 - Coverage Gap

 - The Medicare Part D coverage gap (informally known as the Medicare donut hole lies between the initial coverage limit and the catastrophic-coverage threshold in the Medicare Part D prescription-drug program administered by the United States federal government.
 After a Medicare beneficiary exits the initial coverage of a prescription-drug plan, the beneficiary is financially responsible for a higher cost of prescription drugs until he or she reaches the catastrophic-coverage threshold.
-See Part D coverage (Medicare).
+See Cost Sharing and/or Part D coverage (Medicare).

 - Donut Hole

 - Downstream Entity

 - Business entities or individuals who are contracted to help a First-Tier Entity deliver on its contract to a CMS Sponsor (an MAO insurance company).
 Examples include pharmacies, doctor offices, firms providing agent/broker services, marketing firms, and call centers.
 This sample list is quite similar to First-Tier Entities, except they work for First-Tier Entities that have a direct contract with an MAO.

 - Dual Eligibles

 - The term dual-eligible beneficiaries refers to those qualifying for both Medicare and Medicaid benefits.
 In the United States, approximately 9.2 million people are eligible for dual eligibility status spending an estimated $319.5 billion in 2011 alone.
 Dual Eligibles make up 14% of Medicaid enrollment, yet spend approximately 36% of Medicaid expenditures.
 Similarly, the dual-eligible population totals 20% of Medicare enrollment, and spend 31% of Medicare dollars.
 Dual Eligibles are often in poorer health and require more care compared with other Medicare and Medicaid beneficiaries.
 They often qualify for D-SNP coverage.
 There are two categories of Dual Eligibles, those who have full dual benefits and those who have partial dual benefits.
 For the partial eligible benefits, see MSP below.